+'''

 export-declaration:

 export declaration

-export { declaration-seq{opt} }
+export { declaration-seqopt }

+'''

-- 1 An export-declaration shall only appear at namespace scope and only in the purview of a module interface unit.
-An export-declaration shall not appear directly or indirectly within an unnamed namespace.
-An export-declaration has the declarative effects of its declaration or its declaration seq (if any).
-An export-declaration does not establish a scope and its declaration or declaration seq shall not contain an export-declaration. - 2 A declaration is exported if it is - a namespace-scope declaration declared within an export-declaration, or - a module-import-declaration declared with the export keyword (9.11.3), or - a namespace-definition that contains an export-declaration, or - a declaration within a legacy header unit (9.11.3) that satisfies the rules for an exported declaration below.
+- 1 An export-declaration shall appear only at namespace scope and only in the purview of a module interface unit.
+An export-declaration shall not appear directly or indirectly within an unnamed namespace or a private-module-fragment.
+An export-declaration has the declarative effects of its declaration or its declaration-seq (if any).
+An export-declaration does not establish a scope and its declaration or declaration-seq shall not contain an export-declaration. - 2 A declaration is exported if it is - a namespace-scope declaration declared within an export-declaration, or - a module-import-declaration declared with the export keyword (100.3), or - a namespace-definition that contains an exported declaration, or - a declaration within a header unit (100.3) that satisfies the rules for an exported declaration below.